 We have made the first measurement of axial vector form factor using neutrino interactions on an oxygen target.
-We find that a dipole parameterization with an axial vector mass $M_A = 1.16 \pm 0.12 \text{ GeV}/c^2$ gives the best agreement with the data.
+We find an axial vector mass $M_A=1.16\pm0.12$ GeV/c2 gives the best agreement with the data, if we assume a dipole form for $F_A$ .
 This analysis includes the updated (non-dipole) vector form factors obtained from electron scattering experiments.
-In order to better compare with previous experiments, an alternate result using only pure dipole vector form factors is $M_A = 1.23 \pm 0.12$ GeV/c.
-We have also studied the details of the nucleon momentum distribution for oxygen on this analysis and find only a small effect on the shape of the Q distribution for Q > 0.2.
+In order to better compare with previous experiments, an alternate result using only pure dipole vector form factors is $M_A=1.23\pm0.12$ GeV/c2.
+We have also studied the details of the nucleon momentum distribution for oxygen on this analysis and find only a small effect on the shape of the Q2 distribution for Q2 > 0.2.